MonroeQuantumNetworks/IonControl/docs/experimentUi_manual.rst

 Introduction
 ------------

-The IonControl program is based around the following concepts, which are explained in detail below:
+The IonControl program is based around the following concepts, which are summarized below:

-    1) The :ref:`PulseProgram`.
+    1) :ref:`PulseProgram`.
 The pulse program is a "pythonic" text file which is executed by a microcontroller implemented on the FPGA.
 The pulse program controls:

         1) The timing of all TTL outputs
         2) Counting on TTL inputs